milesdwilliams15/tabyl2/README.md

         mutate(percent = n/sum(n, na.rm=TRUE))
     }

-The guts are different, but the result is basically the same:
+The guts are different compared to the inner workings of tabyl(), but the result is basically the same:

     # Compare
     mtcars %>% group_by(cyl) %>% tabyl2(mpg)